arindam77/Diabetes_Prediction_Classifier/README.md

 Tested with  5 fold cross validation and 10 fold cross validation and different hyperparameter optimization techniques for performance improvement.

-The highest accuracy on the test data with 5 fold cross validation was obtained with Support Vector Classifier.
+With hyperparameter optimization, the highest accuracy on the test data with 5 fold cross validation was obtained through Support Vector Classifier.
 The accuracy was 78%.

-The highest accuracy on the test data with 10 fold cross validation was obtained with Random Forest Classifier.
+With hyperparameter optimization, the highest accuracy on the test data with 10 fold cross validation was obtained through Random Forest Classifier.
 The accuracy was 82%.

 Observation: The performance of all the other models significantly improved while using 10 fold cross validation.